Our impact

 Details

-For the first time in 2022, EDF is reporting methane emissions individually, in addition to total GHG emissions in both time horizons.
+For the first time in 2022, EDF began reporting methane emissions individually, in addition to total GHG emissions in both time horizons.
 This reporting structure better aligns with EDF’s global methane reduction strategies and the urgency of the “methane moment.”

 Methane emissions are calculated for all scope 1, 2 and 3 emissions from 2020 until now, from 2014-2019 we only calculated methane alone for membership mailings, which make up a majority of methane emissions.